aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/knowledge-base/comparing-vsto-with-aspose-cells-for-net/_index.md

 ## **Conclusion**

-If you are considering using an Microsoft Office technology in a business solution, first become familiar with alternatives available.
+If you are considering to use a Microsoft Office technology in a business solution, first become familiar with alternatives available.
 Perform some tests based on different products and expose them to a variety of real world conditions such as load and stress to see how well they perform.

 Aspose.Cells is a stable and mature product with worldwide customer base, and scalable enough to perform well under heavy loads.